syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 'Adds new text to the paragraph

-Dim firsttext As IWTextRange = paragraph.AppendText("Paragraphs are the basic elements of the Word document.
+Dim text As IWTextRange = paragraph.AppendText("Paragraphs are the basic elements of the Word document.
 It can contain text and images.")

 'Applies paragraph formatting